Maximizing Social Welfare and Agreement via Information Design in Linear-Quadratic-Gaussian Games: Introduction

-Information design is one form of intervention mechanism to influence behavior of strategic agents \cite{brown2017studies,parise2020analysis}.
-Other intervention mechanisms include providing financial incentives \cite{brown2017studies,paarporn2018optimal,ferguson2019utilizing}, system utility design \cite{Li_Marden,marden2009cooperative,paccagnan2018importance,paccagnan2019utility,paccagnan2021utility}, and nudging or player control during learning dynamics \cite{xiao2011intervention,balcan2012minimally,guers2013informational,riehl2018incentive,eksin2020control}.
-Financial incentives include taxations \cite{brown2017studies} or rewards \cite{paarporn2018optimal} that directly modify the utility of the agents.
-System utility design is motivated by the use of game theoretic learning dynamics in technological multi-agent systems in which individual payoffs are assigned/coded by a system designer prior to the dynamics so that the learning dynamics converge to a desired operating conditions.
-Relevant to concepts in seeding in advertising and recommendation systems, nudging or player control primes a few individuals to follow the system designer's will or intervene with the outcomes of a few individuals, so that the learning dynamics converge to desired equilibria.
-In contrast to these line of work, the information design framework aims to manage the uncertainties of players so that their expectation of their payoffs align with the objective of a system designer.
-In information design, the system designer does not control agents directly, rather it determines when and who to reveal information to, so that players' evaluation of their payoffs lead to better outcomes from the system designer's perspective.
+{\bf Other related literature:} Other intervention mechanisms, besides information design, include providing financial incentives in the form of taxes and rewards \cite{brown2017studies}, system utility design \cite{Li_Marden}, and nudging or player control during learning dynamics \cite{balcan2012minimally,guers2013informational,riehl2018incentive,das2022average}.
+In contrast to these approaches, the information design framework aims to manage the uncertainties of players so that their expected payoffs align with the objective of a system designer.
+That is, the system designer does not control agents directly, rather it determines the information revealed to the players, so that players' evaluation of their payoffs lead to better outcomes from the system designer's perspective.
 In this sense, there is a limit to the system designer's capability to achieve its goal.
 This limit determines the value of information.